ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

-<a id="spatial_shape"></a>
+#### GeoShape location extent

-A [schema:GeoShape](https://schema.org/GeoShape) can describe spatial coverage as a line (e.g. a ship track), a bounding box, a polygon, or a circle.
+<a id="spatial_shape"></a>A [schema:GeoShape](https://schema.org/GeoShape) can describe spatial coverage as a line (e.g. a ship track), a bounding box, a polygon, or a circle.
 The geometry is described with a set of latitude/longitude pairs.
 The spatial definitions were added to schema.org early in its [development](https://github.com/schemaorg/schemaorg/issues/8#issuecomment-97667478) based on the [GeoRSS specification](http://docs.opengeospatial.org/cs/17-002r1/17-002r1.html#21).
 The documentation for [schema:GeoShape](https://schema.org/GeoShape) states "Either whitespace or commas can be used to separate latitude and longitude; whitespace should be used when writing a list of several such points."
 At least for bounding boxes (see the discussion below), it appears that the Google Dataset Search parsing of the coordinate strings depends on whether a comma or space is used to delimit the coordinates in an individual tuple.

 Be aware that some client applications might only index or display bounding box extents.